ApprenticeDave/VSCodeKnowledgeMap/README.md

 ### Markdown File Support

 Currently extracts links out of markdown files and adds links to files using file fully qualified URI as the Unique Identifier.
+Also supports external references like http links and creates those as seperate nodes.

 ```
     [Text](/users/username/desktop/test.md)